Setting the motor data

 - Number of pole pairs: Object 2030h:00h (pole pair count) The number of motor pole pairs is to be entered here.
 With a stepper motor, the number of pole pairs is calculated using the step angle, e.g., 1.8° = 50 pole pairs, 0.9° = 100 pole pairs (see step angle in motor data sheet).
 With BLDC motors, the number of pole pairs is specified directly in the motor data sheet.

-- Object 6075h:00h: rated current of the motor in mA (see motor data sheet)
+- Object 203Bh:01h Rated current in mA (see motor data sheet)

-- Object 203Bh:02h Maximum duration of the maximum current (6073h) in ms (for initial commissioning, Nanotec recommends a value of 100 ms; this value is to be adapted later to the specific application).
+- Object 203Bh:02h Maximum duration of the peak current in ms (for initial commissioning, a value of 100 ms is recommended; this value is to be adapted later to the specific application).

 - Motor with encoder: Object 2059h:00h (Encoder Configuration): Depending on the encoder version, one of the following values is to be entered (see motor data sheet):